Sergu1255/winter-project/updates.md

 Today I continued to work on my project by coming up with an actual system that would get the input values from the entries, so instead of coming up with multiple functions, I placed all the necessary variables in the functions which displaces the variables input.
-![code worked on here](workday3.png)
+![code worked on here](workday3.png) this is the function that I used to test out displaying the list from the inputted values that would show when the button is pressed.

+#12/8/2023